Friday, August 14, 2020

 Sponsored by Travel Manitoba

-The Assiniboine Park Conservancy is a private/public, not-for-profit, charitable organization with a mandate to develop, govern and manage Assiniboine Park and Zoo.
-Located minutes from downtown Winnipeg, the Zoo has been a favorite destination for families, tourists, school groups, and animal lovers for over a century.
+Assiniboine Park and Zoo is located minutes from downtown Winnpeg, the Zoo has been a favorite destination for families, tourists, school groups and animal lovers for over a century.

 SYTA attendees will enjoy an amazing evening at the Gateway to the Arctic and Tundra Grill.
 Located in the Zoo’s Journey to Churchill exhibit, the award-winning exhibit is home to polar bears, muskoxen, Arctic fox and other northern species.
 It is the most comprehensive northern species exhibit of its kind in the world.
 Attendees will experience this incredible opportunity to view polar bears while networking with their colleagues.